If you've blocked our ad, please consider unblocking it.

 Map Specific Content

-- When playing E2M3 as a deathmatch level, an item at coordinates '-1200 208 -106' falls out of the level, meaning Quake itself auto-cuts it from the map.
+- When playing E2M3 as a deathmatch level, an item at coordinates '-1200 208 -106' falls out of the level, and is then removed from the map.
 It's a super nailgun, and is already close to another super nailgun that doesn't fall out.